PowerShellYoungTeam/PowerShellYoungTeam.github.io/_posts/2024-11-22-PowerShell-Profiles-KeePass-and-PSBlueSky.md

 Import-Module -Name PSBlueSky
 ```

-So now we need to get the BlueSky Credentials from the vault and use it for PSBlueSky's Start-BSkySession cmdlet, after that you (Hopefully) should be cskeeting in no time!!
+So now we need to get the BlueSky Credentials from the vault and use it for PSBlueSky's **Start-BSkySession** cmdlet, after that you (Hopefully) should be skeeting in no time!!

 So let's grab the cred's and start a session